DHRI-Curriculum/NLTK_DHRI/lessons.md

 - [Tokenizing](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/tokenizing.md)
 - [Type](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/type.md)

-# Length and unique words
+# Length and Unique Words

 Great!
 Now `text1_tokens` is a list of all of the tokens in our corpus, with the punctuation removed, and all the words in lowercase.
 Let's check it: